 The percentage of projects completed without environmental violation shows a relatively level trend line for the past five years.
-However, the number of NOVs and LOWs for 2007 exceeds by a third the total for 2006 - six NOVs and nine LOWs.
+However, the number of LOWs for the first nine months of 2007 is equal to the total for 2006, while the NOVs are trending similar to 2006.